yoshi-self/grass-greener/README.md

 # Grass Greener
 * Automatically greens your GitHub.
-* A Very meaningless bot workflow who make commits everyday instead of you.
+* A very meaningless bot workflow who make commits everyday instead of you.